YunwooC/Pomostand/README.md

 Have your own Pomodoro Stand!

-POMOSTAND is a simple, Pomodoro productivity app where you can get tomatoes each time you focus on your work.
+POMOSTAND is a simple Pomodoro productivity app where you can earn "tomatoes" each time you complete a focus session.
 Sell the tomatoes, acquire coins, and purchase items in the shop to decorate and customize your very own <em>pomostand</em>.

 <em>Currently in Development.</em>

 # What is Pomodoro Technique?

-Pomodoro Technique is a productivity technique developed by Francesco Cirillo, and characterized by structured intervals of focusing and breaks, ideally 25 minutes and 5 minutes each.
+Pomodoro Technique is a productivity technique developed by Francesco Cirillo which is characterized by structured intervals of focusing and breaks that are typically 25 minutes and 5 minutes each.
 The idea is that regulated focus time intervals can boost your overall productivity.

 Read more about Pomodoro Technique here: [Pomodoro Technique](https://francescocirillo.com/products/the-pomodoro-technique)